palon7/monaparty-app-proposal/1-nft-image-spec.md

 To prevent rewritten images:

-- The issuer should transfer the ownership to the burn address in advance to prove that issuer will not rewrite the contents.
+- The issuer should transfer the ownership to the burn address (such as `MMonapartyMMMMMMMMMMMMMMMMMMMUzGgh`) in advance to prove that issuer will not rewrite the contents.
 - The application should search the asset's `issuance` history when referencing image data to ensure that the image in the description has not changed.

 ## Copyright